devfoo-one/Scroll_pHAT_HD-onAcid/README.md

 ### LED´s

-To test the LED´s i used the [rpi_neopixel_simpletest.py](https://github.com/adafruit/Adafruit_CircuitPython_NeoPixel/blob/master/examples/rpi_neopixel_simpletest.py) example from Adafruit.
+To test the LEDs, I used the [rpi_neopixel_simpletest.py](https://github.com/adafruit/Adafruit_CircuitPython_NeoPixel/blob/master/examples/rpi_neopixel_simpletest.py) example from Adafruit.
 Within the script, set `pixel_pin` and `num_pixels` according to your setup (in this case here `pixel_pin = board.D21` and `num_pixels = 13`.
 Be aware that the NeoPixel library needs root privileges to run.